Background to the Jewish Community in Hull

 Sports clubs, drama societies, and welfare organisations established by Jewish residents have contributed much to the cultural life of the city, and have been the breeding ground of local sportsmen and entertainers, most notably the actress Maureen Lipman.

 During both WWI and WWII local Jewish men and women gave their lives to the war effort, a notable example being that of Captain Isidore Newman who was post-humously awarded an MBE (Military Division) for undercover work in Nazi Germany.

 The economic vitality of the city has been supported by numerous Jewish businesses, such as the architects firm started by B.S.
 Jacobs, the jewellers Segal’s, the solicitors Graham and Rosen, and the accountants Sadofsky’s.

 Individual members of the community such as Leo Schultz, Victor Dumoulin, Edward Gosschalk, Benno Pearlman, and various members of the Rosen family have contributed much to the civic life of the city through their work as mayors, sheriffs, and societal leaders.

 In 2010 Hull History Centre received the records of the Jewish Community in Hull, a large collection of over 60 boxes containing papers documenting the history of the Jewish population of Hull.

 What records will I find in the collection?

-Records relate largely to the Ashkenazi Orthodox section of the Jewish community, although some references can be found to the Reform section of the community.
+Records in the collection (ref C DJC) relate largely to the Ashkenazi Orthodox section of the Jewish community, although some references can be found to the Reform section of the community.
 Records include the following: